 We met some friends for Sunday lunch at the Marquess Tavern Pub situated in Canonbury, London N1.
-Now that winter is on the way I’ve been yearning for comfort food and a roast dinner was top of my list.
-Besides, it’s a great way to catch up with friends whilst enjoying some delicious pub grub and relaxing for a couple of hours.
+Now that winter is on the way I’ve been yearning comfort food, and a roast dinner was top of my list.
+Besides, it’s a great way to catch up with friends while enjoying some delicious pub grub and relaxing for a couple of hours.
 If you’re looking for best London pubs for Sunday roast, Sunday lunch in Islington or places to eat in Canonbury then you really must book a table at the Marquess Tavern Pub.

 Marquess Tavern Pub Menu

 We visited the pub for Sunday lunch.
 In terms of meat roasts, you can choose from a leg of roast lamb, rare breed belly of pork or a 28 day cured Yorkshire sirloin of beef (this is presented on a large Yorkshire pudding).
 These are all served with winter greens, roast honey baby carrots and parsnips, goose fat roast potatoes, Yorkshire pudding and red wine beef gravy.
 Our friends went for the beef option, which was a very substantial helping, so make sure you have a very light breakfast that morning.
 If you didn’t want the roast, you could go for one of the grilled steak or perhaps the lemon and smoked paprika free-range chicken breast instead.

 Beef Sunday Lunch Roast